pypa/pipenv/docs/advanced.rst

 ☤ Testing Projects
 ------------------

-While pipenv is still a relatively new project, it's already being used in projects like `Requests`_.
-Specifically for transitioning to the new Pipfile format and running the test suite.
+Pipenv is being used in projects like `Requests`_ for declaring development dependencies and running the test suite.

 We've currently tested deployments with both `Travis-CI`_ and `tox`_ with success.